dbernhard-0x7CD/CookieBlock-Consent-Crawler/crawler/README.md

         * all        : Try to detect which CMP is used on the website, then retrieve data for that CMP.
         * cookiebot  : Assume website uses Cookiebot.
         * onetrust   : Assume website uses OneTrust.
         * termly     : Assume website uses Termly.
+(Not yet supported)
         * none       : Only gather cookies, no consent labels.

 ### Arguments (Consent Crawler)